 Who should attend?
 Accordion Closed

-New first-year Alaska Native, First Nation, Native American, Native Hawaiian, and all people who identify as Indigenous students; students will enroll in full-time fall 2020 classes.
+New first-year Alaska Native, First Nation, Native American, Native Hawaiian, and all people who identify as Indigenous students and who will be full-time NAU students for the fall 2021 term/semester.
 Program participation is on a first-come, first-confirmed basis.

 Program dates Accordion Closed